Lily-sponsored researcher wins prize for mitochondrial disease thesis - News - The Lily Foundation

 9 November 2023

-Back in December 2019, we were delighted to announce the latest addition to our Lily-funded research team, PhD student Yasmin Tang.
+Back in December 2019, we were delighted to announce the latest addition to our Lily-funded mitochondrial disease research team, PhD student Yasmin Tang.
 Nearly four years on, not only has Yasmin completed her PhD but she’s been awarded the Faculty Doctoral Thesis Prize for her studies.
 Proof that we only back the best here at The Lily Foundation!

 A group of five people standing in a restaurant window with a cityscape behind